About Us

 Austrek Statement of Purpose and Rules

-Our Statement of Purpose and Rules (PDF) can be downloaded here.
+Our Rules of Association (PDF) can be downloaded here.

 President